viniciusvec/nts/README.md

 Deployment workflow:

 1. Terraform runs and IaC Pipeline is set up.
 2. Manual intervention for the [new github connection](console.aws.amazon.com/codesuite/settings/connections).
-Aftewards you have to instruct the "tf-validate-project-pipeline" Pipeline to re-run the failed stage.
+Aftewards you have to instruct the `tf-validate-project-pipeline` Pipeline to re-run the failed stage.
 3. IaC CodePipeline pulls nts project (this), validates and deploys Workload CI/CD + Microservices Infrastructure.
 4. ECS Cluster (part of Microservices Infrastructure) will be empty of Tasks, until the Workload CI/CD processes the pulls nginx-buildspec and deploys the container into ECR.
 5. Manual intervention for the new github connection.
-Aftewards you have to instruct the "nts_webapp-main-Pipeline" Pipeline to re-run the failed stage.
+Aftewards you have to instruct the `nts_webapp-main-Pipeline` Pipeline to re-run the failed stage.
-6. The "nts_webapp-main-Pipeline" will make the container available on ECR.
+6. The `nts_webapp-main-Pipeline` will make the container available on ECR.
 ECS Cluster will then pull image from ECR and deploy the nts webapp task.
 7. ECS will deploy the task and register it with ALB.
 8. Webapp (nginx) should be available externally via ALB address